strimzi/kafka-env-var-config-provider/README.md

 # Deprecation notice

-This project is now deprecated as since Kafka 3.5.0, Kafka has a built-in EnvVar Configuration Provider.
+This project is now deprecated as since Kafka 3.5.0, Kafka implemented a built-in EnvVar Configuration Provider with [KIP-887](https://cwiki.apache.org/confluence/display/KAFKA/KIP-887%3A+Add+ConfigProvider+to+make+use+of+environment+variables).

 To migrate from Strimzi provider to Kafka's, you need to change the class to `org.apache.kafka.common.config.provider.EnvVarConfigProvider`.